jpaulm/gofbp/README.md

 ## Tracing

-An XML file has been provided in the root, called `params.xml`:
+An XML file has been provided in the root, called `params.xml`.

+If you need values other than `false`, you will need a copy of this in the same folder as your network definition.

+Format of the tracing definitions file:

 ```
 <?xml version="1.0"?>
 <runparams>